New Zealand keep perfect 2013 record with France win

 "We came really close but they were more efficient.
 Hats off to them," said France captain Thierry Dusautoir.

-New Zealand were denied an early try after video refereeing ruled Cory Jane had dropped the ball as he was tackled by Maxime Medard before touching down on the right corner.
+New Zealand were denied an early try after a video replay ruled Cory Jane had dropped the ball as he was tackled by Maxime Medard before touching down on the right corner.

+However, a couple of routine penalties by Carter soon put New Zealand in front.

-France had their first decent run towards the line in the 20th minute but lost the ball in the All Blacks's 22.
+France had their first decent run towards the line in the 20th minute but lost the ball in the All Blacks' 22.

 UPPER HAND